Home, Kansas

-Home (also called Home City) is an unincorporated community in southern Franklin Township, Marshall County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 154.
+Home is a census-designated place (CDP) in southern Franklin Township, Marshall County, Kansas, United States.
+As of the 2020 census, the population was 154.
 It lies along U.S. Route 36 – the Pony Express Highway – and a Union Pacific rail line, east of the city of Marysville.

 History

-The community gets its name from the first post office, which was established in 1874 in someone's home.
+The community gets its name from the first post office located in a private residence.
+Thomas B. Dexter circulated the petition in the winter of 1872-1873 for a Post Office Named Dexter.
+This was denied as Dexter in southern Kansas had already been established.
+Undeterred he resubmitted the post office application with the name Home, saying "well it's Home to me!"
 The post office eventually was moved to its own building, which is now facing possible closure due to postal service austerity measures.

 Geography

-Its altitude is 1,345 feet (410 m), and it is located at 39°50′30″N 96°31′11″W (39.8416678, -96.5197389).
+Home's altitude is 1,345 feet (410 m), and it is located at 39°50′30″N 96°31′11″W (39.8416678, -96.5197389).